openflighthpc/flight-silo/README.md

 ```
 flight silo migration apply # install the softwares based on the enabled archive
 flight silo migration apply --archive <archive id> # install the softwares based on the specified archive
+flight silo migration apply --ignore-missing-item # install the existing softwares and ignore those do not exist.
+flight silo migration apply --overwrite # overwrite the software if they have been installed locally under the same directory.
 ```

 # Contributing